 The pictures below are Iberian Wolves.

 These are not our pictures, but I wanted you to see these beautiful animals.
-The tour is very educational, and is given on Saturday and Sundays only.
-I would call or email ahead.
+The tour is interesting and very educational.

 Here is the link to the center: Iberian Wolf

 Welcoming In The New Year........Porto, Portugal